JayWood/the-seo-framework/readme.txt

 	* Description excerpt generation exceeding words calculation.
 * **Improved:**
 	* The SEO Bar's now more reliable in its data.
-	* The SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
+	* The SEO Bar hover balloon linguistics, **"but"** now can't show up twice when the fact is enforcing upon its state, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."
 	* The SEO Bar buttons are now converted to placeholder hyperlinks.
 So screen-readers know they're clickable.
 	* The SEO Bar's text is now easier on the eyes due to added text-shadow.
 	* The SEO Bar's hover balloon is now aligned with its bar on Posts and Pages overview and to column in Term overview.